A Toroidal Maxwell-Cremona-Delaunay Correspondence: Equilibrium Implies Reciprocal, Sort Of

-It follows that the columns of $\Delta^*$ describe circulations in~$G$, and therefore Lemma~\ref{L:harmonic} implies $\Lambda\Delta^* = \Delta\Delta^* = \Delta (\Delta\Omega)^\perp = \Delta\Omega\Delta^T J^T = -J$.
+It follows that the columns of $\Delta^*$ describe circulations in~$\Gamma$, and therefore Lemma~\ref{L:harmonic} implies~$\Lambda_\Gamma\Delta^* = \Delta\Delta^* = \Delta (\Delta\Omega)^\perp = \Delta\Omega\Delta^T J^T = -J$.

-Lemma \ref{L:dual-embed-on-square} now implies that~$\Delta^*$ is the displacement matrix of a drawing~$G^*$ dual to $G$.
-Moreover, the stress vector $\omega^*$ defined by $\omega^*_{e^*} = 1/\omega_e$ is an equilibrium stress for $G^*$: under this stress vector, the darts leaving any dual vertex~$f^*$ are dual to the clockwise boundary cycle of face $f$ in $G$.
-Thus $G^*$ is in fact an embedding.
-By construction, each edge of $G^*$ is orthogonal to the corresponding edge of~$G$. \end{proof}
+Lemma \ref{L:dual-embed-on-square} now implies that~$\Delta^*$ is the displacement matrix of a drawing~$\Gamma^*$ homotopic to a dual to $\Gamma$.
+Moreover, the stress vector $\omega^*$ defined by $\omega^*_{e^*} = 1/\omega_e$ is an equilibrium stress for $\Gamma^*$: under this stress vector, the darts leaving any dual vertex~$f^*$ are dual to the clockwise boundary cycle of face $f$ in $\Gamma$.
+Thus since $\omega^*$ is positive, $\Gamma^*$ is in fact a dual embedding.
+By construction, each edge of $\Gamma^*$ is orthogonal to the corresponding edge of~$\Gamma$. \end{proof}